 The acceleration of economic globalization has generated more migrant workers.
-ILO [1] suggest there was 232 million migrants in 2013.
+[10] suggest there was 232 million migrants in 2013.
 The number increased in 2017 to 258 million international migrants.
 The number of migrant workers in 2017 is around 164 million and is an increase of 150 million migrant workers in 2013 [1].
-There are three prominent regions for migrant workers namely the Arab States, European states (Southern Europe, Western Europe) and North America.
-Among the 163.8 million migrant workers, 23 per cent were in North America, while 23.9 per cent were in Northern Europe, Southern Europe, Western Europe and 13.9 per cent were in Arab states.
+There are three prominent regions for migrant workers namely the Arab States, European states (Souther 16 urope, Western Europe) and North America, while 23.9 per cent were in Northern Europe, Southern Europe, Western Europe and 13.9 per cent were in Arab states.
 Certain areas that host ranges of migrant workers (between 5 and 7 per cent) are Eastern Europe, Sub-Saharan Africa, Southeast Asia and the